unity3d-jp/MeshSync/Plugin~/Docs/en/BuildPlugins.md

 1. RelWithDebInfo

-The build process also links againts [zstd v1.4.4](https://github.com/facebook/zstd/releases/download/v1.4.4/zstd-1.4.4.tar.gz) library which has previously been built using Visual Studio 2017 with Windows SDK 8.1 and put inside the [External](../../External/zstd) folder for convenience.
+The build process also links againts [zstd v1.4.4](https://github.com/facebook/zstd/releases/download/v1.4.4/zstd-1.4.4.tar.gz) library which has previously been built using Visual Studio 2017 and put inside the [External](../../External/zstd) folder for convenience.
 For reference, the steps to build zstd are as follows:

+1. Install the following Visual Studio 2017 components:
+   * Windows SDK 8.1
+   * Windows Universal CRT SDK

+2. Download [zstd v1.4.4](https://github.com/facebook/zstd/releases/download/v1.4.4/zstd-1.4.4.tar.gz) and extract to a folder.
+3. Go to where zstd was extracted and execute the following
 ```
 $ cd build\VS2010
 $ devenv zstd.sln /upgrade